Menu

 board member

-Prior to Act for Kids, Dr Lines practiced as a psychologist and worked as lecturer and researcher at James Cook University in Australia and Singapore.
+Prior to Act for Kids, Katrina practiced as a psychologist and worked as lecturer and researcher at James Cook University in Australia and Singapore.
 Katrina is an expert assessor for the Australian Research Council.
 She has served on not-for-profit boards and has experience in governance, leadership and risk management in organisations providing services to vulnerable children, young people and families.

 Geoff Woolcock pic

-Geoff Woolcock
+Geoffrey Woolcock

 Board Member